mnield84/chemify-todo/README.md

 - **`npm run generate:prisma`**: Generates the Prisma client, essential for interacting with the database through Prisma.
 - **`npm run prisma:seed`**: Seeds the database using the Prisma seed script, located in the `prisma/seed.ts` file.
 - **`npm run prisma:studio`**: Opens Prisma Studio, a visual editor for your database, allowing for easy manipulation and querying of data.
-- **`npm run install:frontend`**: Installs the dependencies required for the frontend.
-- **`npm run install:all`**: Runs a series of commands to set up both backend and frontend dependencies, generate Prisma client, and seed the database.
-This is a comprehensive setup command to prepare the entire application for development.
 - **`npm run dev:backend`**: Starts the backend development server.
 - **`npm run dev:frontend`**: Launches the frontend development server.
 - **`npm run cy:open`**: Launches cypress testing suite.